rust-lang/book/2018-edition/src/ch17-02-trait-objects.md

 ### Trait Objects Perform Dynamic Dispatch

-Recall in the “Performance of Code Using Generics” section in Chapter 10 our discussion on the monomorphization process performed by the compiler when we use trait bounds on generics: the compiler generates nongeneric implementations of functions and methods for each concrete type that we use in place of a
+Recall in the [“Performance of Code Using Generics”] [performance-of-code-using-generics] section in Chapter 10 our discussion on the monomorphization process performed by the compiler when we use trait bounds on generics: the compiler generates nongeneric implementations of functions and methods for each concrete type that we use in place of a